wendahere/JAWS/README.md

 Look at each of our blogs to see what we did!

 ## Week 15
 This week our lecturer, Mr Tune, gave us a task.
 Make the entire chasis, incuding the motors, nuts, and all the washers.
 We managed to finish it on time.
-We also found out that the end goal for usi
+We also found out that the end goal for using fusion 360 was to make our design all in Fusion 360, every part of it. well then, see you next week!

+## Week 16

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwMTI5MjAxOSwtMzI3MDQ4MDI2LC0zNj
+eyJoaXN0b3J5IjpbMTMyODIwNzU2OCwtMzI3MDQ4MDI2LC0zNj
 Q2MTYwMTIsLTExNzgzOTU2MTgsMTg0ODczMzU2NCwzNzUxMjQ2
 MzAsLTIwODk4Njk1OTUsLTY5MjgyOTU1OSwtMTg1MTkzMjg4MC
 wyMDc0MjY5NzUyLC0xNTMwNzE2ODk3LC02MjIxMjExMjEsMTgw